Table of Contents

 Increased prevalence of AIDS in West Africa

-Worldwide: The most affected area in the world is sub-Saharan Africa approxiamately 5.2% of the population.
-HIV-1 is pandemic and is primarily found in West Africa.
-In Eastern Europe, the number of new cases has dramatically increased by 21 % in the last few years.
+Worldwide: Sub-Saharan Africa is the most affected area in the world with approximately 5.2% of the population.
+HIV-1 is a pandemic and is primarily found in West Africa.
+In Eastern Europe, the number of new cases dramatically increased by 21% in the last few years.
 Swaziland has the highest overall prevalence of HIV infection.